itspavit/GameLibrary/Game Logic Team/documentation/checkers/useCases.md

 Iteration: 2

-Goal in Context: tell the player that their opponent has forfeited
+Goal in Context: Tell the player that their opponent has forfeited

-Precondition: the player is playing a game with the opponent
+Precondition: The player is playing a game with the opponent

-Trigger: the network code receives data saying that the opponent has forfeited
+Trigger: The network code receives data saying that the opponent has forfeited

 Scenario:
-  1. the network code receives data saying the opponent has forfeited
+  1. The network code receives data saying the opponent has forfeited
-  2. the game is registered as a win in the player's rating
+  2. The game is registered as a win in the player's rating
-  3. the game ends, and the player is sent to the result screen
+  3. The game ends, and the player is sent to the result screen

-Post Condition: the results screen is shown (see game complete)
+Post Condition: The results screen is shown (see game complete)

 Exceptions: N/A